InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

  ### What purpose does a TC String serve?

-A TC String’s primary purpose is to encapsulate and encode all the information disclosed to a user and the expression of their preferences for their personal data processing under the GDPR.
+A TC string’s primary purpose is to encapsulate and encode all the information disclosed to a user and the expression of their preferences for their personal data processing under the GDPR.
 Using a Consent Management Platform (CMP), the information is captured into an encoded and compact  HTTP-transferable string.
 This string enables communication of transparency and consent information to entities, or “vendors”, that process a user's personal data.
-Vendors decode a TC String to determine whether they have the necessary legal bases to  process a user's personal data for their purposes.
+Vendors decode a TC string to determine whether they have the necessary legal bases to  process a user's personal data for their purposes.
 The concise string data format enables a  CMP to persist and retrieve a user’s preferences any time they're needed as well as transfer that information to any vendors who need it.

 ### What information is stored in a TC String?

-A TC String contains the following information:
+A TC string contains the following information:

-1. **General metadata:** standard markers that indicate details about a TC String such as its encoding version, when it was last updated, and when it was initially created as well as details about the conditions of the transparency and consent values it contains such as the [Global Vendor List](#the-global-vendor-list) version used, the CMP used, etc.
+1. **General metadata:** standard markers that indicate details about a TC string such as its encoding version, when it was last updated, and when it was initially created as well as details about the conditions of the transparency and consent values it contains such as the [Global Vendor List](#the-global-vendor-list) version used, the CMP used, etc.
 2. **User consent:** a user’s expression of consent given for processing their personal data.
 A user’s consent is expressed on two levels: per Purpose and per Vendor.
 3. **Legitimate interest:** the record of a CMP having established legitimate interest transparency for a vendor and/or purpose and whether the user exercised their “Right to Object” to it.
 This includes signals for Purposes in general and Purposes declared specifically for a given Vendor.
 4. **Publisher restrictions:** the restrictions of a vendor's data processing by a publisher within the context of the users trafficking their digital property.
-5. **Publisher transparency and consent:** a segment of a TC String that publishers may use to establish transparency with and receive consent from users for their own legal bases to process personal data or to share with vendors if they so choose.
+5. **Publisher transparency and consent:** a segment of a TC string that publishers may use to establish transparency with and receive consent from users for their own legal bases to process personal data or to share with vendors if they so choose.
 6. **Out-of-band (OOB) legal bases:** two segments expressing that a Vendor is using  legal bases outside of the TCF to process personal data.
 The first segment is a list of Vendors disclosed to the user and the second is a list of Vendors that the publisher allows to use out-of-band legal bases.
 7. **Specific jurisdiction disclosures:** the country in which the publisher’s business entity is established or the legislative country of reference and a record of whether Purpose 1, “[to] store and/or access information on a device,” was disclosed to the user since some jurisdictions handle this Purpose differently.

 ### Who should create a TC string?

 A Transparency & Consent String may only be created by an IAB Europe TCF registered CMP using its assigned CMP ID number in accordance with the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
-Vendors or any other third-party service providers must neither create nor alter TC Strings.
+Vendors or any other third-party service providers must neither create nor alter TC strings.
 These and other requirements are articulated in the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) to which all parties including CMPs, Publishers, and Vendors, are bound.

 ### When should a TC string be created?

-A TC String that contains positive consent signals must not be created before clear affirmative action is taken by a user that unambiguously signifies that user’s consent.
-However, a TC String may be created with only legitimate interest establishment signals providing that legitimate interest transparency has been established in accordance with the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
+A TC string that contains positive consent signals must not be created before clear affirmative action is taken by a user that unambiguously signifies that user’s consent.
+However, a TC string may be created with only legitimate interest establishment signals providing that legitimate interest transparency has been established in accordance with the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).

 ### What are the different scopes for a TC String?

-There are two main contexts in which a TC String can be created:
+There are two main contexts in which a TC string can be created:

-*   **Global** - A TC String in this context is saved globally and is shared by CMPs running on sites across the web; When stored globally, they must <span style="text-decoration:underline;">NOT</span> contain [Publisher restrictions](#what-are-publisher-restrictions) or a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment but they may contain a _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment.
+*   **Global** - A TC string in this context is saved globally and is shared by CMPs running on sites across the web; When stored globally, they must <span style="text-decoration:underline;">NOT</span> contain [Publisher restrictions](#what-are-publisher-restrictions) or a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment but they may contain a _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment.
-*   **Service-specific** - A  TC String in this context is only used by the site(s) or app(s) on which it is running.
+*   **Service-specific** - A  TC string in this context is only used by the site(s) or app(s) on which it is running.
 One is created for every user on a given site/app or group of sites/apps.
 They may contain [Publisher restrictions](#what-are-publisher-restrictions), a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment and an _**[AllowedVendors](#allowed-vendors-oob)**_ segment.

 CMPs must be set up to operate in either a service-specific or global configuration.
-If a Publisher-operated CMP declares that the personal data processing purpose is, for example, on this site and on other sites or apps where third-party companies also operate, then the scope is global and that TC String is used and stored in a global context.
+If a Publisher-operated CMP declares that the personal data processing purpose is, for example, on this site and on other sites or apps where third-party companies also operate, then the scope is global and that TC string is used and stored in a global context.

-If the disclosures do not describe a global scope, or explicitly state service-specific processing, then the TC String is used and stored explicitly as a service-specific string.
+If the disclosures do not describe a global scope, or explicitly state service-specific processing, then the TC string is used and stored explicitly as a service-specific string.
 Also, if the CMP discloses transparency and consent in a global context but the user’s browser does not permit third-party cookies, then the CMP’s only recourse is to retain the user’s preference using a local storage mechanism (eg. first-party cookie or [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).
-Since the transparency and consent obtained from the user is restricted to that site or service, the TC String must then have the service-specific bit [IsServiceSpecific](#tc-string-format) set.
+Since the transparency and consent obtained from the user is restricted to that site or service, the TC string must then have the service-specific bit [IsServiceSpecific](#tc-string-format) set.

 ### What are publisher restrictions?